 During 2022, the Authority invested \$200,000 in Harrisonburg Managing Member, L.L.C.
 This investment is in conjunction with additional investors to create a planned multi use planned community.
-This investment has been eliminated on the financial statements.

 NOTE 8: CURRENT LIABILITIES

 Current liabilities at December 31, 2022, consisted of the following: